This document describes the package structure that employs features in NuGet 3+ (Visual Studio 2015 and later). The

 project.json then the following apply:

 Ref and runtimes only work on NuGet 3.
-They will both be ignored by NuGet 2.
+They are both ignored by NuGet 2.

 You cannot rely on